rancher/elemental-docs/docs/quickstart.md

 `elemental-operator` is the management endpoint, running the management cluster and taking care of creating inventories, registrations for machines and much more.

-We will use the Helm package manager to install the elemental-operator chart into our cluster
+We will use the Helm package manager to install the elemental-operator chart into our cluster.

 <Tabs>
 <TabItem value="stableOperator" label="Stable version" default>